 1989 – NanoPac developed the world’s first integrated augmentative communications system with environmental controls.
 National Easter Seal Special Needs signed an agreement to distribute CINTEX.
-NanoPac presented at National Easter Seal convention.
+NanoPac presented at the National Easter Seal convention.

 1990 – NanoPac presented CINTEX to IBM Special Needs Division.
 IBM agreed to cooperate with NanoPac as a developer partner.
 IBM listed CINTEX in IBM Special Needs Catalog.

 1992 – IBM and NanoPac jointly developed CINTEX2, an environmental control system with voice activation.
-Within 6 weeks NanoPac successfully demonstrated for an IBM client at Woodrow Wilson Rehabilitation Center in Virginia.
+Within six weeks NanoPac successfully demonstrated for an IBM client at Woodrow Wilson Rehabilitation Center in Virginia.
 IBM listed CINTEX2 in IBM’s “People Helping People Through Technology” brochure.

 1993 – CNN featured NanoPac on Technology Week.
-NanoPac developed a United States based distribution network.
+NanoPac developed a United States-based distribution network.

 1994 – NanoPac began to market voice recognition for commercial applications.